MosheHM/ai-ocr-poc/prod-ocr/docs/ENVIRONMENT_SETUP.md

 - **Security boundaries** between storage types
 - **Performance isolation**

 By default, the system uses the same storage account for both blobs and queues.
-To use a separate queue storage account, configure the `QUEUE_STORAGE_*` variables.
+To use a separate queue storage account, configure the `QUEUE_STORAGE_*` variables in your environment file.

 See [Queue Storage Setup Guide](QUEUE_STORAGE_SETUP.md) for detailed configuration instructions.